asdoria/AsdoriaSyliusProductDocumentPlugin/README.md

 ## Usage

 1. In the back office, under `Catalog`, enter `Document Types`.
-Create a type of document using a unique code
+Create a type of document using a unique code.
 2. In `Document Types`, click `Managing Document Type` to create/delete type for this group
 3. Go to a product's edit page, then click the `Documents` tab in the sidebar.
-Here you can upload which documents you wish to display
+Here you can add documents type then upload which documents you wish to display for each.